anyayunli/GeoParsingNSF/README.md

 2. Location names are extracted from the text using OpenNLP NER

 3. Provide two roles:
-	* One location name choosed as the best matched location for the input (most frequent one)
+	* The most frequent location name choosed as the best matched location for the input text
 	* Other extracted locations are treated as alternates (ranking order)

-4. location extracted above, search the best GeoName object and return the resloved objects in ranking order
+4. location extracted above, search the best GeoName object and return the resloved objects with fields (name in gazetteer, longitude, latitude)

 ##How to Use
 *Cautions*: This program requires at least 1.2 GB disk space for building Lucene Index